 From there, as he says “Life is a bit of a blur”.
 Many hot summers flying the air show at OSHKOSH and lots of competitions and cross country nightmares.
 He founded Ultimate Aircraft Corp where he and his team designed and built the Ultimate 10-100, 10-200 and 10-300 series of aircraft featuring a swept lower wing and an integrated control system and some other aerodynamic improvements over the Pitts.
 At Sun and Fun, Gord opened one air show with 3 vertical rolls …on 100 hp.
 Ultimates were and still are great airplanes however they just never caught on.
 Gord flew his 10-300S to 15th place in WAC 88, the CNE air show in Sept 88 and that was pretty well the end…… as the realties of trying to run a business while juggling everything else finally caught up to him and his family.

-Gord, in his quest to design a great aerobatic airplane flew the Zlln 50, Weeks Special, Weeks Solution, Cap 20, Extra 300, along with the Pitts S2B and Sukoi 26M.
+Gord, in his quest to design a great aerobatic airplane flew the Zlln 50, Weeks Special, Weeks Solution, Cap 20, Laser, Extra 300, along with the Pitts S2B and Sukoi 26M.

 He considers his best contest result to be The Hilton Masters of Aerobatics when he took 2nd place.
 All pilots flew the same Pitts S2B’s.
 The judges were unaware of who was flying and the pilots were not allowed to watch other flights before they flew.